rackerlabs/docs-cloud-backup/api-docs/cloud-backup-v2/general-api-info/role-based-access-control.rst

 RBAC permissions cross-reference to Cloud Backup API operations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 API operations for Cloud Backup may or may not be available to all roles.
-To see which operations are permitted to invoke which calls, review :kc-article:`Permissions Matrix for Role Based Access Control<permissions-matrix-for-role-based-access-control-rbac>`.
+To see which operations are permitted to invoke which calls, review :how-to:`Permissions Matrix for Role Based Access Control<permissions-matrix-for-role-based-access-control-rbac>`.